 Complementary Therapies

 Chiropractic care often works in connection with other holistic treatments we offer.
 Acupuncture can enhance the effects of chiropractic adjustments by promoting relaxation and improving circulation.
 Massage therapy helps maintain the benefits of adjustments by keeping muscles relaxed and flexible between sessions.
 Laser therapy can help improve blood flow and reduce pain.
+These combined techniques create a comprehensive treatment approach that addresses multiple body systems simultaneously.

 Nutritional and supplement support plays a crucial role in maintaining joint health and supporting the healing process.
 We may recommend specific supplements or dietary modifications to support your pet’s musculoskeletal health in conjunction with their chiropractic treatment plan.
+Proper nutrition is an important foundation for your pet’s overall health and can significantly impact their response to treatment.
+Our team can discuss appropriate dietary changes during your consultation or appointment.

 Experience Compassionate, Comprehensive Care

 At our AAHA-accredited hospital, we combine advanced training with a genuine love for animals to provide exceptional care.
 Our beautiful 3-acre property offers a peaceful environment where your pet can relax and receive treatment in comfortable, private exam rooms designed specifically to meet their needs.
+This calming environment helps nervous pets feel more at ease during their appointments.

 Our team has extensive experience in both traditional veterinary medicine and holistic therapies, ensuring your pet receives the highest quality care available.
 We understand how much your pet means to you, and we’re committed to helping them live their most comfortable, active life possible.
-To learn more about how our forms of veterinary chiropractic can benefit your pet or to schedule a consultation, call us at (775) 853-6900 or contact us today.
+Every doctor on our team shares a passion for helping animals achieve optimal health and well-being.
+We take the time to learn about your pet’s unique personality, lifestyle, and health needs to provide truly personalized care.